 Most federal agencies now require a mentorship plan in proposals that include support for a postdoc.
 Agency requirements vary, and so do training expectations among specific disciplines, so each PI will need to craft a plan that addresses these specific requirements and expectations.
-However, the programs and policies of OSU's Office of Postdoctoral Programs are likely to go a long way to meeting these needs.
+However, the programs and policies of Oregon State's Office of Postdoctoral Programs are likely to go a long way to meeting these needs.
 We recommend that PIs include the following in their mentorship plans:

 We have prepared two examples of a NSF-specific post-doc mentoring plans.

-Stipends: Postdoctoral scholars are paid stipends rather than salaries.
+Postdoctoral scholars are paid stipends rather than salaries.
 See our Stipends and Benefits page for current information about recommendations and policies concerning stipends.

 It is recommended that you include funds in your budget to support travel by your postdoc to professional meetings.